yujhenchen/socket-react-fullstack-monorepo/README.md

 }
 ```

-Handle client choose room event.
-Define a `leaveRooms` function to let the current socket leave all the custom rooms (the client will still be in the default room, which is the public channel).
-Emit the event `receive_room_selected_value` with rooms that current socket joins to the current socket:
+Handle the client’s "choose room" event by defining a `leaveRooms` function that allows the current socket to leave all custom rooms (while remaining in the default public channel), and emit the `receive_room_selected_value` event with the rooms the current socket joins to the socket itself:
 ```
 const handleSelectRoom = (socket: SocketType) => (roomId: string) => {
     console.log('user enter the room:', socket.id, `roomId: ${roomId}`);